Histoire de Leonidas

 In 1985, Jean-Yani Kestekoglou decided, for health reasons, to withdraw from managing the company, making way for the third generation to take up the torch.
 It was his daughter, Maria Kesdekoglu-Kestekides who took over the company with her first cousin Yanni.
 She would be joined in 1992 by her first cousin, Vasiliki Kestekidou, in managing the company.
 Subsequently, Mrs Maria’s brother, Mr Dimitrios Kestekoglou, decided in 2004 to join them in managing the company, thereby putting an end to his career as an ophthalmologist, in order to help contribute to assuring the continuity of this great legacy.
 At the beginning of 2004, he took charge as managing director of managing Leonidas with a view to preparing the transition from a family firm to professional management.
 In 2005, upon his suggestion, an internal audit committee, assisted by an internal auditor, was created for the first time and Dimitrios became a member.
 He served as chairman of the board in 2004, 2006, 2008 and from 2011 to 2014.

-Currently, Mrs Maria, CEO Vasiliki and Mr Dimitrios are all members of the Board of Directors of Leonidas, and their children are preparing to take up the baton.
+Currently, Mrs Maria, Mrs President Vasiliki and Mr Dimitrios are all members of the Board of Directors of Leonidas, and their children are preparing to take up the baton.

 Thumbnail